itislu/Rust-Short/README.md

 Example:

-_Note: You are free to format this exercise's output as you like, as long as **each command's output is separated from the others by at least one newline**._
+_Note: You are free to format this exercise as you like, as long as **each command's output is on a separate line**._
 ```txt
 >_ cargo run -- echo a b , sleep 1 , echo b , cat Cargo.toml , cat i-dont-exit.txt
 ===== cat i-dont-exit.txt ====